-Formal and informal information about social language skills.
-Provide information and examples of verbal and non-verbal communication interactions with peers and staff.

-All formal and informal assessments for articulation/speech production, fluency, language (receptive, expressive and pragmatic) and vocabulary must include the following:

-- a description of what the test and subtests measured - a description of the task was supposed to do to indicate the skill (i.e., point to pictures, formulate sentences using pictures, etc...) - reporting and the interpretation of the standard/scaled scores - strengths and weaknesses must be identified and then described as it relates to how it would look/manifest within the classroom setting. - All standardized tests must include standardized scores, unless the clinician is unable to establish a baseline/basal. - In those instances the provider must indicate that the test/subtest was attempted and describe (i.e., behaviors, etc...) that precluded the student from being able to complete the test tasks.
-Providers should not include raw scores in their reports.
+- Formal and informal information about social language skills. - Provide information and examples of verbal and non-verbal communication interactions with peers and staff. - All formal and informal assessments for articulation/speech production, fluency, language (receptive, expressive and pragmatic) and vocabulary must include the following: - Description of what the tests and subtests measured. - Description of what the tasks was supposed to do to indicate the skill (i.e., point to pictures, formulate sentences using pictures, etc...). - Report and the interpret of the standard/scaled scores for each test and subtest - All standardized tests must include standardized scores, unless the clinician is unable to establish a baseline/basal. - In those instances the provider must indicate that the test/subtest was attempted and describe (i.e., behaviors, etc...) that precluded the student from being able to complete the test tasks.
+Providers should not include raw scores in their reports. - Indicate the student's strengths and weaknesses as it pertains to the student's performance on the tests and subtests. - Manifestation statements for each test and subtest regarding how the student's strength or weakness would manifest within the classroom setting.